pumablattlaus/match_lib_package/README.md

 Python Library for match robots and other things.

 ## Getting Started <a name = "getting_started"></a>
-Install venv with inherited packages from global interpreter:
+You may wish to install venv with inherited packages from global interpreter:
 ```
 python3 -m venv --system-site-packages venv
 ```